 Cambridge is one of those cities where you could easily just throw the guide book away and see where the road takes you, as at every turn you are greeted by something more impressive, quaint, inspiring or surprising than the last.
 And for me, turning the corner to see the majestic and downright stunning King’s College embodied exactly this.

-The college was founded back in 1441 and the building has remained symbolic of city and university ever since.
-An impressive architectural feat, it’s no wonder swathes of tourists were scrambling for the camera, desperate to capture the chapel’s striking appearance amid the glorious sunshine – me being one of them!
-Although I am quite sure that when I begin studying here in October the novelty will wear off soon enough…
+The college was founded back in 1441 and the building has remained symbolic of the city and university ever since.
+An impressive architectural feat, it’s no wonder swathes of tourists were scrambling for the camera, desperate to capture the chapel’s striking appearance amid the glorious sunshine!

 From here I continued my journey along the backs as best I could, crossing back over the river and heading up towards Jesus Green.
 This massive expanse of grass is a popular hangout for students and tourists alike.
 Overlooking the river, you’re free to play sports and barbecue at your leisure here, and it’s another ideal spot to curl up with a book and chill out by the river, which is exactly what I did.